-The Trustees are aware of the guidance and have taken it into account when determining the activities undertaken by the Charity.
+The Trustees have taken the guidance into account when determining the activities undertaken by the Charity.
 To fulfil the RMBF's charitable objectives the Charity provides a range of support as follows:

-- Monthly grants to help with essential day-to-day living costs - Back-to-work awards for doctors returning to work after a period of illness - Help with purchasing specialist equipment - Help with purchasing disability adaptations for a car or home - Money and debt management advice - Telephone befriending, for those who are isolated and in need of support - Coach-mentoring support for beneficiaries seeking a return to employment
+- Monthly grants to help with essential day-to-day living costs - Back-to-work awards for doctors returning to work after a period of illness - Help with purchasing specialist equipment - Help with purchasing disability adaptations for a car or home - · Money and debt management advice - Telephone befriending, for those who are isolated and in need of support - Coach-mentoring support for beneficiaries seeking a return to employment

-The potential beneficiaries who are eligible to be considered for support include over 348,000 doctors registered with the GMC as well as an unknown number of retired doctors who are no longer registered.
-A conservative estimate is that each doctor has on average 1.5 dependants, producing a further 522,000 dependants.
-In addition, there are now over 40,000 medical students.
+The potential beneficiaries who are eligible to be considered for support include over 360,000 doctors registered with the GMC as well as an unknown number of retired doctors who are no longer registered.
+A conservative estimate is that each doctor has on average 1.5 dependants, producing a further 540,000 dependants.
+In addition, there are now over 45,000 medical students.